List of Professional Bull Riders Champions: Other awards

 The PBR has some secondary awards, in addition to the World Championship, given out annually, some named after bull riders fatally injured during competition.

 The Rookie of the Year award goes to the rookie (first full year of Premier Series competition) bull rider who wins the most points of all first-year competitors.

 The Stock Contractor of the Year award goes to the stock contractor who has supplied the best bulls to Premier Series events.
-This award is given based on a vote among bull riders.
+This award is given based on a vote among the top PBR bull riders.

 The Bull of the World Finals award goes to the bull who scores the highest points combining all his outs during the PBR World Finals.

 The Lane Frost/Brent Thurman Award is for the highest-scoring single ride at the World Finals.
-It is named for Lane Frost, the 1987 Professional Rodeo Cowboys Association (PRCA) World Champion bull rider who was fatally injured at the Cheyenne Frontier Days rodeo on July 30, 1989, and Brent Thurman, a rising star in pro bull riding and co-founder of the PBR who was seriously injured at the National Finals Rodeo in Las Vegas on December 11, 1994 and died six days later.
+It is named for Lane Frost, the 1987 Professional Rodeo Cowboys Association (PRCA) World Champion bull rider who was fatally injured at the Cheyenne Frontier Days rodeo on July 30, 1989; and Brent Thurman, a rising star in pro bull riding and co-founder of the PBR who was seriously injured at the National Finals Rodeo in Las Vegas on December 11, 1994, and died six days later.